leonstel/leonstel.github.io/blogs/gmap4.md

 #### Custom Component

-If you add such a class it will generate a whole new map object and renders it in the DOM.
+If you add such a class it will generate a whole new map object and renders it in the DOM automatically.
 Super easy and without duplicate code in your app when you have multiple maps in your application on different pages.

 ```